 SHAREHOLDERS’ MEETING DOCUMENTS AND OTHER INFORMATION

-Accounting documents, the audit report, the statement by the auditor on the compliance of the applicable guidelines for remuneration to senior executives and the complete proposals for the decisions pursuant to item 13-14 are available at the company (address above) and at the company website (www.alligatorbioscience.se) as from no later than three weeks prior to the annual shareholders’ meeting.
+Accounting documents, the audit report, the statement by the auditor on the compliance of the applicable guidelines for remuneration to senior executives and the complete proposals for the resolutions pursuant to items 13-15 above are available at the company (address above) and at the company’s website (www.alligatorbioscience.se) as from no later than three weeks prior to the annual shareholders’ meeting.
+The Nomination Committee's reasoned statement regarding its proposal for election of the board and information regarding the proposed board members will be available when the Nomination Committee has informed the company about its proposals.
 A copy of the documents will be sent to the shareholders that request it and that states their address and will also be available at the annual shareholders’ meeting.

 The board and the CEO shall at the annual shareholders’ meeting, if any shareholder so requests and the board believes that it can be done without significant harm to the company, provide information regarding circumstances that may affect the assessment of items on the agenda, circumstances that can affect the assessment of the company’s or its subsidiaries’ financial position and the company’s relation to other companies within the group.